mi-hol/HeishaMon/LIBSUSED.md

 **Note:**

-This is just a user friendly display of commands used in build action https://github.com/Egyras/HeishaMon/blob/master/.github/workflows/main.yml
+This is just a user friendly display of commands used in step "name: Install dependencies" inside build action https://github.com/Egyras/HeishaMon/blob/master/.github/workflows/main.yml

 Only actual code in build action is relevant!